mspncp/gosu-wiki/To Do.md

   * Use Gosu text formatting in Tutorial.rb
   * Make C++'s Gosu::multiply available to Ruby
   * Add Numeric#clamp, Numeric#wrap to Ruby
-  * The screen size/OpenGL stuff …
-    * Make initial window black instead of garbled on OS X (if it persists with glfw)
-    * Screen size / fullscreen stuff
+  * Screen mess
     * Iterate on first category of fullscreen tests
     * Add fullscreen accessors to make proper FS OpenGL possible
     * Add fullscreen stretching prevention
-      * Re-Evaluate glfw for fixing the fullscreen mess
     * Think about adding cmd+F support for toggling fullscreen: Possible?
     * Think about adding alt+enter support for toggling fullscreen: Possible?
     * Try not to hide the mouse cursor outside of the main window on OS X
     * Test multiple screens on Windows
   * TextField with clip\_to (update example)
   * Create C++ app template for Xcode4
   * Create iPhone app template for Xcode4
   * Make OpenAL buffers in Mac port larger and make sure that update\_interval<66 always plays running Songs without jitter